 However, make sure to stay safe.
 Especially as a solo traveler, it can be dangerous and ill-advised to go out all night on your own.
 You should follow basic safety precautions and stay aware of your surroundings at all times.

 Eat (and drink) like a king

-Even though I am hardly a foodie, I must admit that one of the top things to do in Mexico’s Yucatan peninsula is eating.
+One of the top things to do in the Yucatan peninsula is eating.
 Mexican cuisine is so good and so varied that it is even protected by UNESCO.

-Mexico is the country of Tequila and Mezcal, so it goes without saying that one of the things to do in Mexico is to try a good tequila and, even better, a proper margarita.
+Furthermore, Mexico is the country of Tequila and Mezcal, so it goes without saying that you must try a good tequila and, even better, a proper margarita.

 Stay in a gorgeous resort

 I have always thought I was not the kind of person who’d enjoy an all-inclusive resort.
 Then I went to one in the Maldives and I changed my mind.
 Among the nicest things to do in the Yucatan peninsula is staying at an amazing resort.

 All-inclusive resorts have the benefit of perfectly catering to tourists who don’t have much time to organize their trips independently.

 They can schedule day trips to the best places to visit in Yucatan; they have a great selection of restaurants to enjoy local food; they offer access to the most gorgeous beaches.

 And if relaxing and pampering oneself is a must in Yucatan, resorts offer all the best treatments one may wish for.